Global Education Office

 Finally, we want to address the issue of a student’s personal growth.
 Students overseas become more confident and more independent.
 Students come to have a greater self-awareness and an ability to reflect critically on themselves and the culture in which they were raised.
 The study abroad experience can allow them to test new identities in the context of a different cultural frame of reference.
 We believe that much of a student’s personal growth and development while on a study abroad program can be attributed to the fact that anyone overseas for an extended period of time will, of necessity, confront the challenge of trying to find a position as an insider in the culture of the host country despite their status as an outsider.
 Facing such challenges is one end of study abroad.
 The negotiation of this complex position has far-reaching implications for a student’s success in later endeavors.

 These ideals concern the individual student, and study abroad is a deeply individual experience.
 However, the inherent unpredictability and ambiguity of the maturation process abroad gifts us with students who add significantly to classroom and campus conversations.
 First-hand experience abroad adds depth to their ideas and how they articulate these ideas.

--Drafted by the faculty Committee on International Education, Fall 2014 [now Committee on Global Education]
+-Drafted by the faculty Committee on International Education, Fall 2014 [now called the Committee on Global Education, Spring 2018]

 We define immersion as the active participation in a culture markedly different than one’s own, which leads to critical reflection, empathy, and perspective shift.